aamir-m-codes/text-analysis-and-identification/README.md

 classifying the text into written and generated categories. using Flask to display text box, get input and show result

--   Preprocessing
+-   preprocessing
     -   split the data into training and testing
     -   lowercasing the text
     -   tokenizing the text

--   Read Data
+-   read data
     -   reading csv data

--   Model Naive Bayes
-    -   from scratch
+-   models
-    -   from sklearn
+    -   naive bayes

--   SVM
+-   graphs